How to File a DBA in New Jersey

-In New Jersey, any business operating under a fictitious name will need to register a Trade Name.
-Learn more about what a Trade Name is, who needs one and how to register.
+In New Jersey, any business operating under a fictitious name will need to register a Trade Name or Alternate Name.
+Learn more about what a Trade Name and Alternate Name are, who needs one and how to register.

 What is a Trade Name?

-When a business wants to operate under a name other than their legal name, the state of New Jersey, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of New Jersey, like most states, requires the business to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Who needs to register?